faizalrf/documentation/Xpand-10.5-ES.md

 ### Setup Replication

-Before setting up the replication using `CHANGE MASTER ...` we need to do the following
+Before setting up the replication using `CHANGE MASTER ...` we need to do the following, this is only required to be once online before setting up the replication.

 ```
 MariaDB [(none)]> SET GLOBAL slave_ddl_exec_mode=STRICT;